readmerry-LP/data_gaps/README.md

 Each Monday, the BI team generates a Master `.xlsx` report listing every shipment with missing or incorrect data fields across three report types: **Orders**, **Receipts**, and **WW ETAs**.
 This dashboard reads all archived Master reports and produces a self-contained HTML file with:

-- Week-over-week gap volume trends (by report type)
+- Week-over-week gap volume trends (by report type), filterable by date range
 - New vs. carried-over docket tracking and carryover rate
-- Open gap age breakdown (new → chronic)
-- Per-warehouse gap type breakdown and weekly trend
+- Per-warehouse gap type breakdown, weekly trend, and top 3 gap types for the selected date range
 - Meeting Spotlight for one-on-one warehouse ops meetings (with auto-generated action items)
-- Recurring docket tracker (dockets open 3+ consecutive weeks)
+- Gap type stickiness chart (% of occurrences that never get resolved)
+- Gap type × warehouse heatmap (recurring dockets by gap type and location)
+- Warehouse gap profiles with age breakdown and trend direction
-- Org code heat map (top 25 clients × warehouses)
+- Org code heatmap (top 25 clients × warehouses, green → red intensity)
-- Auto-generated analyst Observations summary
+- Auto-generated analyst Observations summary with warehouse-client repeat offender analysis
-- BI rules changelog with trend chart annotation

 ---